Network

 But scammers have found a way to manipulate victims into giving them away.

-1. The attacker already has your username and password, often from a data breach.
+• The attacker already has your username and password from a breach

-2. They attempt to log into your account.
+• They attempt to log into your account

-3. The system sends a verification code to your phone.
+• The system sends a verification code to your phone

-4. The scammer contacts you pretending to be your bank or support team.
+• The scammer contacts you pretending to be support or security staff

-5. They ask you to confirm the code to “secure” your account.
+• They ask you to confirm the code to “secure” your account

-If you share it, you complete their login attempt.
+• If you share it, you approve their login attempt

 The Most Common Code Sharing Scenarios